Is Guar Gum Keto?

 The ketogenic diet is notoriously low in fiber.
 Animal products such as meat, seafood, eggs, and dairy do not contain fiber.

 Unsurprisingly, the most common adverse effects of the ketogenic diet are gastrointestinal in nature and include constipation, vomiting, nausea, diarrhea, reflux, gas, and abdominal discomfort. [ 5 ].
-Other potential adverse effects of the Ketogenic Diet include increased levels of total cholesterol and triglycerides, which has been cited on numerous occasions [6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17].
+Other potential adverse effects of the Ketogenic Diet include increased levels of total cholesterol and triglycerides, which have been cited on numerous occasions [6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17].

 In stark contrast, guar gum is commonly used therapeutically for constipation, diarrhea, irritable bowel syndrome (IBS), high cholesterol, and high blood pressure.
 In fact, some people use guar gum for weight loss, diabetes, and other conditions as well.
 Thus, guar gum may make an excellent addition to a ketogenic diet.